fighting-dreamer/concurrency-control/README.md

 7. you may delete table.
 8. you may update database name.
 9. you may delete a database.
+10. you may be updating config(s) of database.
+11. undo/redo changes.
+...
+...

 Among these writes, you see there are few cetegories emerging, those are :
 1. Writes leading to change in database structure.
 2. Writes leading to change in values stored in the database.

-If we start considering the otehr aspects that Database provide like : Data security then few more other types of operations come to picture, that are related to Access Control.
+If we start considering the other aspects that Database provide like : Data security then few more other types of operations come to picture, that are related to Access Control.
 1. you may like to revoke/Grant access for a table.
 2. you may like to revoke/grant access for a database.